 Dengue generally results in dehydration.
 Thus, it is immensely beneficial to consume coconut water – which is loaded with electrolytes and vital nutrients.
 In many cases, ginger water is also suggested, since it helps to combat nausea that many dengue patients experience.

 Being an antiseptic and metabolism booster, many doctors also recommend the consumption of turmeric with milk.
 This helps in faster recovery.
+Read more about the health benefits of turmeric.

-Fenugreek or methi is known to induce sleep and acts like a mild tranquilizer that aids in easing pain.
+Fenugreek or methi is known to induce sleep and acts as a mild tranquilizer that aids in easing pain.
 It is also known to stabilizing the high fever that is a common dengue symptom.

 A rich mix of antioxidants and Vitamin C, orange and its juice also help in treating and eliminating the dengue virus.